Polling for Notifications

 "displayName": "John Smith ID Verification",

-"state": "ACTIVE",
+"state": "COMPLETE",

-"recommendation": "APPROVE",
+"recommendation": "APPROVE"

 }